ahlem-phantom/poker-hands-euler-problem-54/README.md

 *Tab.6:* CardUtils class description

 ### The FileUtil Class
-This class offers method to obtain a BufferedReader object for reading resource files.
-The resources folder is located within the src/main/resources directory of your project structure.
+This class offers a method to obtain a BufferedReader object for reading resource files.
+The resources folder is located within the `src/main/resources` directory of your project structure.
 Files placed in this folder are accessible via this method:
 | Method Name                         |  Method Description                                                                                                                   |
 |-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|
 | `getFileResource(String filePath)`	|Retrieves a BufferedReader object for reading a file located in the resources folder.
 The filePath argument specifies the path to the file relative to the resources directory.
 Throws IllegalArgumentException if the file is not found.|